giftOfGabs/Responsive-Participant-Center/README.md

 ##Setup
 To get started, first copy the folder of the reset you want (either the default or custom), and place in your project's directory.

-The reset was created using SASS and build tools for compiling purposes (both Grunt and Gulp workflows are set up, pick your poison), so you will need to have [Node](https://nodejs.org/en/) and Ruby (Mac users have this automatically, [PC folks go here](https://www.ruby-lang.org/en/documentation/installation/) installed on your machine.
+The reset was created using SASS and Gulp for compiling purposes, so you will need to have [Node](https://nodejs.org/en/) and Ruby (Mac users have this automatically, [PC folks go here](https://www.ruby-lang.org/en/documentation/installation/) installed on your machine.
 Here is some basic documentaiton on setting up [Gulp with SASS](https://travismaynard.com/writing/getting-started-with-gulp) or [Getting Started With Gulp](https://markgoodyear.com/2014/01/getting-started-with-gulp/)

 Install gulp globally (if you have never done so).
 If these are already on your machine then no need: